-The state cannot escape the Establishment Clause merely by proclaiming it has created a public forum.
-The U.S. Supreme Court has explained: "A conclusion that the District had created a public forum would help shed light on whether the resulting speech is [the school's or the student's], but we also note that we have never held the mere creation of a public forum shields the government entity from scrutiny under the Establishment Clause."24
+The U.S. Supreme Court has explained: "A conclusion that the District had created a public forum would help shed light on whether the resulting speech is [the school's or the student's], but we also note that we have never held the mere creation of a public forum shields the government entity from scrutiny under the Establishment Clause."
 Courts do not simply look at a forum's title, but also at its characteristics, including who can access the forum and whether the government restricts the content of the speaker's speech.
 As previously stated, a student's speech at an official school function such as a graduation ceremony would indicate school approval of that speech.

 Moreover, because this bill requires school review of student speeches, 25 it transforms any type of religious expression in a student's speech into school-sponsored religious expression.
 26 Thus, to achieve a scheme that meets constitutional muster, the bill must either allow for expression of all viewpoints by all students at school events, or it must control the content of the speech presented by a select group of students.
 The school cannot have it both ways - it cannot absolve itself of all liability, while actively encouraging religious expression at school functions.
 Such action is simply not permitted by the First Amendment.